 Those who have a growth mindset believe in living in the here and now.
 The past is the past and nothing can be done to change that.
 Therefore, highly effective individuals have the ability to learn and grow.
-This means that they focus on the present and don’t worry or think about what might have happened5.
-They realise that this present moment is for living and this is where a growth mindset creates a belief where they feel as though they can achieve and grow.
+This means that they focus on the present and don’t worry or think about what might have happened6.
+They realize that this present moment is for living and this is where a growth mindset creates a belief where they feel as though they can achieve and grow.

 The reality is that the past should be left as the past.
 There are those who dwell and those who dust themselves off and begin to move forward once more.